 Stress fractures are very small, fine breaks in a bone.
 They most often occur in the bones of the lower legs and feet.
 Stress fractures are caused by repeated shock to the bone.
 They are most common with high-impact sports, such as basketball, tennis, and running.
-Poorly cushioned shoes, hard surfaces, tight muscles or tendons, and a sudden increase in exercise time or intensity can contribute.
+Several things can help lead to a stress fracture.
+They include poorly cushioned shoes, hard surfaces, tight muscles or tendons, and a sudden increase in exercise time or intensity.

 Symptoms of stress fractures